Varghese & Kargaonkar

 From India, Thiruvananthapuram

-The principals based on which the court decided the case is very much going to be extended to clra also.
-The insurance company had given a cover for employees under workman compensation act.
-The court held that these contract workers are entitled to compensation from the insurance company.
-It is not under motor insurance but under workman compensation act.
+Well, from what I understand and what some of my lawyer friends have explained, the principles on which the court decided the case are very likely to be extended to CLRA as well.
+The insurance company had provided coverage for employees under the Workmen's Compensation Act.
+The court ruled that these contract workers are entitled to compensation from the insurance company, not under motor insurance but under the Workmen's Compensation Act.

 From India, Mumbai

-3. Amendments in Principal Employer Registration/Labour Licence
+3. Amendments in Principal Employer Registration/Labour License

 Trimurti Group & Project Support Consultants

-9423387048
+Phone: 9423387048

 From India, Pune